bppwd2021-lawendowski/85.com/README.md

-# My Personal Project
+# cash - My Personal Project
 - [Markdown Cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-im going to make a website with the ability to register, login, post, and view the posts of other users.
+im going to make a simple javascript game.

-the user will also be able to view other user's profile, register their own account, and track how many likes/dislikes they recieve on a post.
+in this game, the player will be able to eliminate other players by pointing their mouse at an enemy's character, and then clicking to fire a projectile.
+Once eliminated, an enemy will drop 3 cash, which any player can pick up and use to upgrade their player.